-Andrew S. Keys, center chief technologist at the Marshall Space Flight Center and NASA program manager, said the now-completed project has moved the task of understanding and modeling silicongermanium technology to a point where NASA engineers can start using it on actual vehicle designs.
+Andrew S. Keys, center chief technologist at the Marshall Space Flight Center and NASA program manager, said the now completed project has moved the task of understanding and modeling silicon-germanium technology to a point where NASA engineers can start using it on actual vehicle designs.

 "The silicon-germanium extreme environments team was very successful in doing what it set out to do," Keys said.
-"They advanced the state-of-the-art in analog silicon-germanium technology for space use - a crucial step in developing a new paradigm leading to lighter weight and more capable space vehicle designs."
+"They advanced the state-of-the-art in analog silicongermanium technology for space use-a crucial step in developing a new paradigm leading to lighter weight and more capable space vehicle designs."

-Keys explained that, at best, most electronics conform to military specifications, meaning they function across a temperature range of minus- 55 degrees Celsius to plus-125 degrees Celsius.
+Keys explained that, at best, most electronics conform to military specifications, meaning they function across a temperature range of negative 55 degrees Celsius to 125 degrees Celsius.
 But electronics in deep space are typically exposed to far greater temperature ranges, as well as to damaging radiation.
-The Moon's surface cycles between plus-120 Celsius during the lunar day to minus-180 Celsius at night.
+The Moon's surface cycles between 120 degrees Celsius during the lunar day to negative 180 degrees Celsius at night.

-The silicon-germanium electronics developed by the extreme environments team has been shown to function reliably throughout that entire plus-120 to minus-180 Celsius range.
+The silicon-germanium electronics developed by the extreme environments team has been shown to function reliably throughout that entire 120 to negative 180 degrees Celsius range.
 It is also highly resistant or immune to various types of radiation.